 Peer Review Process

 All articles published in “MLTJ” undergo thorough peer review.
 This usually involves review by two independent peer reviewers.
+Their evaluations are blinded to the authors.

 All submissions to “MLTJ” are assessed by an Editor, who will decide whether they are suitable for peer review.